RosettaCommons/documentation/build_documentation/Build-Documentation.md

 ./scons.py bin mode=release extras=mpi
 ```

-####Compiling with MPI
+####Installing MPI
 You need to install MPI, of course.
 What that looks like will vary from system to system.
 For ubuntu, you will need probably ```sudo apt-get install openmpi openmpi-dev``` or similar.
+The -dev package is necessary to install *before* trying to compile MPI Rosetta.

 ##Dependencies/Troubleshooting